hargoniX/master/thesis/thesis.typ

 Indeed Chako finds no counterexample for this within its default timeout.

 Let us now introduce a suble bug into the implementation and observe how Chako fairs at detecting it:
-#footnote[This bug is a typo that I unintentionally made during the initial implementation of this
-case study]
 ```diff
  def skew : AATree α → AATree α
    | nil => nil